Skip to Main Content

 Introducing Harvard

 Harvard referencing is a generic term used to refer to author-date referencing.
 The examples below conform to the version of Harvard provided by Cite Them Right, which is recommended.
+The following guidance is provided to introduce the underlying principles of Harvard and answer some frequently asked questions.

-Whilst Harvard referencing is the most commonly used approach in the university, there are exceptions, so please check with your course.
+NB: Whilst Harvard referencing is the most commonly used approach in the university, there are exceptions, so please check with your course.

 The Harvard approach